rumen-cholakov/GRAO-tables-processing/.github/ISSUE_TEMPLATE/task-template.md

 ### Acceptance criteria

-- [ ] A list of subtasks that need to be complete for the task to be considered one>
+- [ ] A list of subtasks that need to be complete for the task to be considered done